-Inside their station, aka Santa’s Workshop, they have model trains on display for kids to see, as well as two full size steam engines.
-One of which is the iconic engine no. 765.
-You and your kids are allowed to climb inside a steam engine and sit in the engineers seat.
-Your little ones will love seeing all the gauges and levers inside as well as the coal hopper.
-There are also snacks and souvenirs to purchase.
+Inside their station, aka “Santa’s Workshop,” they have model trains on display for kids to see, as well as two full-size steam engines.
+One of the steam engines is the iconic engine no. 765.
+Your kids are allowed to climb inside a steam engine and sit in the engineer’s seat: your little ones will love seeing all the gauges and levers as well as the coal hopper.
+Also inside the station, there are snacks and souvenirs available for purchase.

 The Fort Wayne Santa train runs the first three weekends in December from 9 am-5 pm each day.